 I made these spinach and artichoke stuffed shells for some new friends of ours who are expecting their first baby (a girl!) in March.
 The mom-to-be, Lauren, is on strict bed rest for several weeks and dad-to-be, Andrew, is on cooking duty (both Lauren and Andrew are fantastic cooks).
 Since they have to put their “date nights” on hold for a while, I thought I would bring “date night” to them.
 Fun fact: Lauren and Andrew are the couple that bought our former house a year ago.
 A few weeks after we moved out, Peter and I went over to welcome them to the neighborhood, and we have been friends ever since.
 Our meeting was serendipitous because it turns out I left a packed box of all of my kitchen gadgets and knives in a cabinet, and Lauren and Andrew found it shortly after they moved in and were hoping we would come back to claim it.
 Clearly, our friendship was meant to be!

-I hope you enjoy this holiday season with family and friends, filled with delicious food, of course!
-I will be back at the beginning of January with new recipes.
+I hope you enjoy this holiday season with family and friends, filled with delicious food!
+Buon Natale!Print

-1 16-ounce package frozen artichoke quarters, defrosted and patted dry
+- 1 16-ounce package frozen artichoke quarters, defrosted and dried of excess moisture

 To make the filling